Service update: Sunshine and Showers groups have resumed meeting face-to-face.

 The group facilitators are likely to have gained counselling qualifications or have had group facilitation/listening skills training.
 However we are not primarily about “therapy” or “self-help”, but rather consideration, understanding, mutual respect and support.
 Sometimes, through participation in the group, it becomes apparent to an individual that he/she would benefit from one-to-one counselling and where possible we will signpost you to local counselling services.

-- switching off your mobile phone
+- Keep your mobile phone switched off

 How do I refer a client to Sunshine and Showers?